jindeok/Face_MBTI_webAPP/README.md

 you can upload any images to the Wep application.~!

-The CNN(Convolutional Neural Network)-based AI model will predict your MBTI personality based on yout face features.
+The CNN(Convolutional Neural Network)-based AI model will predict your MBTI personality based on your face features.